sidaroz/libits/README.md

 - Each habit can be deleted using the `X` button on the right
 - `+` button on the left increase the count by one for each habit
 - Once the counter reached the goal, the habit will be crossed out
+- Adding Streak functionality

 ## Challenges

 - Streak

+## Future Features

+- Allowing users to change email/password
+- Allowing users to log in with username aswell as email